siyia2/iso-commander/README.md

-State of the art secure and blazing fast terminal `ISO` manager written in C++.
+Blazing fast cmd `ISO` manager written in C++.
 All paths are mounted under `/mnt/iso_*` format and conversions are stored in their respective source directories. `ROOT` access is essential for `mount&umount` operations.

 For best experience execute with: `sudo isocmd`.